Skip to main content

 How do charging curves work?

-Typically, an EV with a low battery initially charges slowly when plugged into a charging point.
-As the vehicle’s battery gains charge, the rate of charging will typically increase to either the maximum available power output of your chosen charging point at the time —or the maximum charge rate of your specific EV, depending on which is smaller.
+Typically, an EV with a low battery initially charges slowly when plugged into a charger.
+As the vehicle’s battery gains charge, the rate of charging tends to increase to either the maximum available power output of the charger you are using or the maximum charge rate of your specific EV, depending on which is smaller.
 The maximum charge rate for your specific EV will depend on its make and model.
+If you’re unsure what your vehicles maximum charge rate is, you should be able to find this in your vehicle handbook.

 As the battery becomes fuller, the charging rate slows down.
 This tends to happen when the battery is at around 80% capacity (or 80% ‘state of charge’) to protect the battery and ensure its longevity, though this again depends on the make and manufacturer.
+To learn more about charging to 80%, click here.

 In other words, an EV doesn’t simply start charging at its fastest rate straight away—it depends on how full the battery is when you reach a charger and the state of charge at which its charging rate slows.